Create a Simple Modal Window from Scratch with Vanilla JavaScript

 Do I need a focus trap if I use <dialog>?

-<dialog> helps with modality, but it doesn’t trap focus for you—implement the small Tab/Shift+Tab handler above.
+<dialog> helps with modality, but it doesn’t trap focus for you so you need to implement the small Tab/Shift+Tab handler above.

 How do I prevent background scroll on iOS?